0

 Water level of the North Aral has risen, and ist salinity has decreased.
 As of 2006, some recovery of sea level has been recorded, sooner than expected.
 "The dam has caused the small Aral's sea level to rise swiftly to 38m (125ft), from a low of less than 30m (98ft), with 42m (138ft) considered the level of viability."
 Economically significant stocks of fish have returned, and observers who had written off the North Aral Sea as an environmental catastrophe were surprised by reports that in 2006 ist returning waters already were partly reviving the fishing industry and producing a catch for export as far as Ukraine.
 The restoration reportedly gave rise to long absent rain clouds and possible microclimate changes, bringing tentative hope to an agricultural sector swallowed by a regional dustbowl, and some expansion of the shrunken sea.
 The sea, which had receded almost 100 kilometres (62 mi) south of the port-city of Aralsk, is now a mere 12 kilometres (7.5 mi) away as of 2015.

-Text imported from Wikipedia article "Dike Kokaral" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Dike Kokaral" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants